 In terms of my professional life I have run my own architectural practice since graduating from Dundee University in 1984.
 I have won a number of architectural commendations and awards, primarily for housing design, including a Saltire award for my own house in rural Angus.
 In 1989 I was placed first in the Regeneration of Scotland Design Awards for my work on the restoration, conversion and extension of Stirling Baptist Church.
 In recent years I have headed up luxury hotel and major housing regeneration projects in London.
 I am an active member and lay preacher in Strathmore Christian Fellowship in my home town of Kirriemuir where I sing and play violin as part of the worship team

-Dr George Hazel OBE – Chairman
+Dr George Hazel OBE – Executive Director

 For over 25 years I have felt the call from God to establish a Christian centre for prayer and worship in Scotland based on the principles followed by the Celtic saints of old.
 This journey has led me to Arran and the congregational church at Sannox.
 As I sensed that this was finally the place where such a centre was to be established I discovered that a number of Christian people on the island had been praying for the same thing for the same length of time.
 Over the past few years amazing things have happened to confirm that fact and enable the centre to be built at Sannox.

 My wife, Fiona, and our family have been visiting Arran for over 30 years and love the island.
 We are looking forward to spending more time with the communities and churches on the island.